Jpja/XCP-Asset-List/README.md

 # XCP Asset List

-Python script that ouputs a list of assets from the Counterparty DB.
+Outputs a list of assets from the Counterparty DB.

 ## How It Works

 You need a copy of the Counterparty DB, ideally from [running a node](https://counterparty.io/docs/federated_node/).
-I've also shared a DB from Nov 2021 on [Dropbox](https://www.dropbox.com/s/ypad33bv6dzmgaf/counterparty-db.latest.tar.gz?dl=0).
+Alternatively, download a DB from Nov 2021 on [Dropbox](https://www.dropbox.com/s/ypad33bv6dzmgaf/counterparty-db.latest.tar.gz?dl=0).

 Point `asset_list.py` to the DB file and it will output a csv file of all assets, including relevant timestamps (YYYY-MM-DD) and supply.